apache/tvm/docs/topic/vta/install.rst

    python <tvm root>/vta/tests/python/integration/test_benchmark_topi_conv2d.py

-You are invited to try out our `VTA programming tutorials <https://tvm.apache.org/docs/vta/tutorials/index.html>`_.
+You are invited to try out our :ref:`VTA programming tutorials <vta-tutorials>`.

    **Note**: You'll notice that for every convolution layer, the throughput gets reported in GOPS.
 These numbers are actually the computational throughput that the simulator achieves, by evaluating the convolutions in software.